fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

 - shared Maintainers responsibilities, as well as:
+- collaborating with Architecture team member(s) who co-maintain project software
 - technical decisions related to project software the member maintains
 - release management related to the project software the member maintains
+- issue management related to the project software the member maintains
+- keeping documentation updated related to the project software the member maintains

 ### Security team